ChristopheTran/starttopanic/README.md

 # Start To Panic

 Start To Panic is a turn based Plants Vs Zombies game developed using Java.
+It can also play in real time.
 The current version of the application plays the game in a GUI environment using point and click input from the player to determine the moves.
 The game has the player facing waves of zombies ensuring that the zombies are unable to reach the player who is to the left of the board.